ayrat555/frankenstein/README.md

 ## Future features

-Currently the library is shipped with `ureq` http client.
+Currently the library ships with `ureq` http client.
 In the future, I'm planning to create a trait with api methods and only ship it with the library by default.
 Users will be free to use any http client they prefer.
 The only thing they'll have to do is to implement a couple of methods to make actual http requests.

 ## Contributing